If you made any changes in Pure these will be visible here soon.

 Teaching

-In terms of departmental division, Ratner is affiliated with both Developmental Sciences and Counseling Psychology.
-She often teaches:
+Ratner is affiliated with the Developmental Sciences and Counseling Psychology divisions.
+She has instructed:

 EPSY 405 / PSYC 465 - Personality and Social Development